-The Plan provides you with a Weekly Income Benefit if you cannot work in your own occupation due to an injury or sickness, whether it is work-related or not.
+The Plan provides you with a Weekly Income Benefit, (also called Loss of Time Benefit), if you cannot work in your own occupation due to an injury or sickness, whether it is work-related or not.
 Your period of disability must be certified by your physician.